otto-torino/django-baton/docs/configuration.rst

 Analytics
 ---------

+.. note:: In order to use the Google Analytics index, install baton along the optional dependencies with ``pip install django-baton[analytics]``

 .. image:: images/analytics.png

 Baton provides an index view which displays google analytics statistics charts for the last 15 days, 1 month, 3 month and 1 year.